CameronDevine/StateMint/paper/paper.md

 # Introduction

-When determining the differential equation of a dynamic system using linear graph methods finding the elemental and constraint equations is the first step.
+When deriving a system's state-space model, a differential equation of a dynamic system using linear graph methods finding the elemental and constraint equations is the first step.
 The next step is to algebraically eliminate those variables that are not state or input variables from the equations until a minimal set of differential equations remains.
 During this step of manually reducing the system of equations is where students often make mistakes, leading to frustration and discouragement.
 However, this algebra is not a necessary component of a strong understanding of system dynamics and can be easily automated using tools we present here.